 Credit: Your Japan

-Sento translates to “coin” and “hot water”.
-Sentos are public baths and they’ve become more and more popular as homes in Japan are built smaller and smaller, making it harder for people to take baths at home.
-A lot more sentos allow tattoos than onsens due to their more casual nature.
+Sento, on the other hand, translates to “coin” and “hot water.”
+Sentos are public baths, and they’ve become increasingly popular as homes in Japan are built smaller, making it more challenging for people to have baths at home.
+Many sentos allow tattoos, as they have a more relaxed atmosphere compared to onsens.

-If you wish to enter an onsen that doesn’t allow tattoos, you can get a seal to cover up your tattoos when you travel to Japan with tattoos.
-The seals are easy to use and cheap.
-You can easily cover up your tattoos with these skin coloured seals and enjoy the onsen.
-Unfortunately, these will only work with smaller tattoos.
-If you’ve got larger tattoos, you can try out a sento instead.
+If you want to visit an onsen that doesn’t permit tattoos, you can use a seal to cover them up when you travel to Japan.
+These seals are easy to apply and inexpensive.
+You can conceal your tattoos with these skin-coloured seals and still enjoy the onsen experience.
+However, they may only work for smaller tattoos.
+If you have larger tattoos, consider visiting a sento instead.

 This sento might not be the fanciest but it is located very conveniently just five minutes from Iidashi Station, in Shinjuku ward.
-Renewed in 2018, this place has high-concentration carbonic bath, jet bath, open-air bath and even sauna.
+Renewed in 2018, Daisantamanoyu has a high-concentration carbonic bath, a jet bath, an open-air bath, and even a sauna.

 Details